fiddien/fiddien.github.io/contents/_tabs/about.md

 ---

 > _“Deep in the human unconscious is a pervasive need for a logical universe that makes sense.
-But the real universe is always one step beyond logic.”_ -Frank Herbert, _Dune_
+But the real universe is always one step beyond logic.”_
+>
+> --Frank Herbert, _Dune_

 The notion of “understanding the underlying principle of intelligence” fascinates me.
 I want to dig deep into the why, how, and what is intelligence.